Kirkennan Estate Holiday Cottages Green Tourism Policy

 - We encourage guests to turn off lights when not in use, to indicate when beds or towels do not need changing and to use the eco-setting on washing machines and dishwashers.
 We have cards in place to indicate items that should not be flushed down the toilet.

-- We encourage guests to shop locally: we provide a £4 voucher to use at Palnackie Village Shop to encourage guests to visit it and provide information on local markets and specialities.
+- We encourage guests to shop locally: we provide a £5 voucher to use at Palnackie Village Shop to encourage guests to visit it, in 2021 we provided a £10 voucher to use at the local pub which was hard hit by the COVID crisis.
+Guests who make themselves known at the Old Mill bookshop and art gallery in Palnackie are able to choose a free card which is charged to us.
+We also provide information on local markets and specialities.

-- We promote local businesses through our facebook page and blogs - see for example blogs on Mostly Ghostly Tours and Nocturnal Wildlife Experience.
+- We promote local businesses through our facebook page and blogs - see for example blogs on Crafty Distillery Mostly Ghostly Tours, guided foraging walks with Galloway Wild Foods and Nocturnal Wildlife Experience.

 - We provide information on local cultural activities or events related to nature or the environment.